The big picture around data center environmental impacts

 • Data centers: switches, routers, and servers/storage devices used for receiving, sending, and storing data and the associated critical systems, facilities, and utilities

-• Network: routers, switches, cables, and other equipment associated with the transfer of data between the data center and end user
+• Network: routers, switches, cables, and other equipment associated with the transfer of data between the data center and end-users

-• End-user devices: PCs, laptops, tablets, phones, or other devices used to access cloud services
+• End-user devices: PCs, laptops, tablets, phones, or other devices used to access data center services

 Unless the networks and end-user devices are in a reporting entity’s control, their impacts would more appropriately be Scope 3 downstream impacts.
-The GHG Protocol outlines a number of options for calculating impacts (always for the GHG emissions side only) for data centers, going into some detail into bottom up approaches but leaving top down approaches less specified.
+The GHG Protocol outlines a number of options for calculating impacts for data centers, going into some detail into bottom up approaches but leaving top down approaches less specified.
 Taking into account actual practices, research and reports, the granularity could be to any of the following levels:

 • Low Level, or Bottom Up, e.g., looking at individual servers, racks etc. As mentioned already, components are split into the IT and non-IT groups.
 IT components are further split into servers (of different types), data storage and networks.
 These estimates (counts and types of equipment) are the building blocks of the so-called bottom-up approach.